 Pinot Blanc Pairing Suggestion: Campbell Family Crab Cakes

 It’s our post-harvest tradition to rent a boat and go crabbing at Kelly’s Marina.
-While we don’t always make it to the coast to go crabbing ourselves, but sitting around the table shelling cooked crab from the fishmonger is also a great way to catch up while anticipating the great meal ahead, usually while savoring a glass of what we in the Campbell family call “cooking wine” (wine poured for the cooks).
+While we don’t always make it to the coast to go crabbing ourselves, sitting around the table shelling cooked crab from the fishmonger is also a great way to catch up while anticipating the great meal ahead, usually while savoring a glass of what we in the Campbell family call “cooking wine” (wine poured for the cooks).
 Dungeness crab season in Oregon runs from December to August.

 These crab cakes pair beautifully with our Pinot Blanc.
 Cheers and bon appétit!